-- (A) Representatives owe the tribunal a duty of candor. - (B) Candor before the tribunal means a representative may not: - (i) knowingly make a false statement of fact or law or knowingly fail to correct a false statement of fact or law in the proceeding. - (ii) knowingly fail to disclose legal authority adverse to the represented participant's position to the tribunal. - (iii)knowingly present false or misleading evidence in the proceeding. - (C) If a representative knows that a person has engaged in, or intends to engage in, criminal or fraudulent conduct related to the proceeding, the representative take remedial measures, including if necessary disclosure to the tribunal.
+- (A) Representatives owe the tribunal a duty of candor. - (B) Candor before the tribunal means a representative may not: - (1) knowingly make a false statement of fact or law or knowingly fail to correct a false statement of fact or law in the proceeding. - (2) knowingly fail to disclose legal authority adverse to the represented participant's position to the tribunal. - (3) knowingly present false or misleading evidence in the proceeding. - (C) If a representative knows that a person has engaged in, or intends to engage in, criminal or fraudulent conduct related to the proceeding, the representative must take remedial measures, including if necessary disclosure to the tribunal.

-- 1. (to subsection (B)): The requirement that representatives act "knowingly" in order to violate their duty of candor reflects concerns about chilling zealous representation through over-enforcement of the candor requirement.
+- 1. (to subsection (B)): A "statement" in subsection (B)(1) includes oral and written representations. - 2. (to subsection (B)): The requirement that representatives act "knowingly" in order to violate their duty of candor reflects concerns about chilling zealous representation through over-enforcement of the candor requirement.
 Remedies for good faith errors or even negligent statements could cause representatives to hesitate in making creative or novel arguments sometimes required by zealous advocacy.
-This is especially true for non-lawyer representatives, who may have less experience presenting evidence and arguments before a tribunal than attorney representatives. - 2. (to subsection (B)): The prohibition on knowingly false statements does not preclude a representative from refraining to present evidence if that representative reasonably suspects or believes it to be false.
+This is especially true for non-lawyer representatives, who may have less experience presenting evidence and arguments before a tribunal than attorney representatives. - 3. (to subsection (B)): The prohibition on knowingly false statements does not preclude a representative from refraining to present evidence if that representative reasonably suspects or believes it to be false.